 Bakeshop - chocolate persimmon tea cakes made with a combination of buckwheat and all-purpose flour, and laced with chunks of melted chocolate and orange flecks of caramelized persimmon; available at their flagship shop on NE Sandy and with select wholesale clients.

-Seattle-based Theo Chocolate sources 70% of its chocolate from the Democratic Republic of Congo, supporting more than 4,600 farmers and their families as they reinvest in their community.
+Seattle-based Theo Chocolate has generously donated the chocolate for this event to benefit Action Kivu, and together these two organizations are making a powerful impact that you can be a part of.
+Theo Chocolate sources 70% of its chocolate from the Democratic Republic of Congo, supporting more than 4,600 farmers and their families as they reinvest in their community.
 In a country where reliable employment, education and healthcare are hard to come by, Theo also supports a maternal health initiative that has led to a dramatic difference in maternal and infant mortality rates.
-Theo Chocolate has generously donated the chocolate for this event to benefit Eastern Congo Initiative, and together these two organizations are making a powerful impact that you can be a part of.
+Action Kivu partners with ABFEC, a Congolese non-profit.
+Your support enables direct human to human assistance to those suffering from unspeakable violence, giving them the tools to be agents of peace and change.
+It also encourages homegrown and sustainable solutions by caring individuals.
+Click here to read the stories of success to learn how your support is changing lives!

 The eastern Democratic Republic of Congo has been plagued with violence for far too long.
-The path to peace is long but through their partnership, Theo Chocolate and Eastern Congo Initiative are making a real difference in the lives of Congolese people.
+The path to peace is long but Theo Chocolate and Action Kivu are making a real difference in the lives of Congolese people.